AB InBev expects to cut three percent of jobs after SABMiller takeover

-BRUSSELS Anheuser-Busch InBev (ABI.BR) expects to cut some 3 percent of its combined workforce after it has acquired rival SABMiller (SAB.L), according to takeover documents published on Friday.
+BRUSSELS (Reuters) - Anheuser-Busch InBev (ABI.BR) expects to cut some 3 percent of its combined workforce after it has acquired rival SABMiller SAB.L, according to takeover documents published on Friday.

 That would be some 5,500 jobs, according to a source with information on the offer.